 In 1989 Cooper Rapley and Cullinane Abraham& Co amalgamated and became known as Cooper Rapley.
 The partners of the amalgamated firm were Craig Hart, Richard Howie, John Reardon, John Maassen, Roger Kennedy and Lester Houghton.
 This was the makings of the Cooper Rapley we all know and love today.

-Nicholas Jessen joined the Cooper Rapley Partnership in 2015, Shannon Johnston joined in 2018 and most recently Phil Payton.
-Roger, Lester, Nick, Shannon and Phil now lead a team of professional, innovative and approachable young solicitors, highly experienced legal executives and skilled support staff.
+Nicholas Jessen joined the Cooper Rapley Partnership in 2015, Shannon Johnston joined in 2018 and most recently Phil Payton and Paul Schmidt-Uili.
+Roger, Lester, Nick, Shannon, Phil and Paul now lead a team of professional, innovative and approachable young solicitors, highly experienced legal executives and skilled support staff.
 The team at CR Law is committed to the ongoing contribution to the Manawatu community as they have done since 1881.